Marc-Bernard-Tools/MBT-Package-Manager/README.md

 ## Installation

-Use the [MBT Installer](https://marcbernardtools.com/downloads/mbt-installer/) to deploy the repository to your SAP system.
+Use the latest version of [abapGit](https://github.com/abapGit/abapGit) to deploy the repository to your SAP system.
 For more information, see
 [Installation Instructions](https://marcbernardtools.com/docs/marc-bernard-tools/installation/).

 ## Contributions